rafay99-epic/MSBridge/README.md

 ## Blog Post

-To know how build this project from start to end, visit my blog post on my website: [rafay99.com](https://www.rafay99.com/blog/idea_to_app/)
+To know how to build this project from start to end, visit my blog post on my website: [rafay99.com](https://www.rafay99.com/blog/idea_to_app/)

 ## Contact